nus-cs2113-AY1920S2/tp/docs/UserGuide.md

     Please state the list name you are searching for.

     >>> EG
-    Nothing match you description : EG
+    Nothing match your description : EG

 The following occurs when there are no existing student list in the student list collection.